 In addition to providing web support and design services to the Perelman School of Medicine, our team is involved in several ongoing initiatives:

-Once the underlying code has been remediated, we need to work with MODX publishers to assess and fix issues related to web content such as the proper use of image ALT tags, readable PDFs, and descriptive link labels.
+Now that the underlying code has been remediated, we need to work with MODX publishers to assess and fix issues related to web content such as the proper use of image ALT tags, readable PDFs, and descriptive link labels.
+We are planning to roll out a new rich-text editor called TinyMCE that will provide better accessibility alerts and guidance.

 See the University's helpful guidelines and resources for more information on how you can make your site more accessible.